By Diamond Mike Watson.

 Know your words and thoughts can encourage, inspire and heal.

-Know life will give you every success with perseverance and good intention.
-Know all things are possible through the door of imagination.
+Know all things are possible.
+Know life gives you every success with perseverance and good intention.

 How to use the pendant.